 Students who find the practical application of science to criminal investigations interesting will enjoy this course.
 Students are exposed to observational skills, experimental techniques, data interpretation and problem solving through systematic analysis.
 Possible topics include analysis of fingerprints, odontology (teeth), anthropology (bones), entomology (bugs), documents, handwriting, ballistics, art forgery, toxicology, DNA fingerprints, blood typing and spatter, fiber and hair analysis.
 Students will solve crime scene scenarios using their newly acquired skills.
-NCAA approved course

-The Honors Living Environment course is designed to contribute to the development of the students' ability to think critically through classroom lectures, hands-on and inquiry-based laboratory experiments.
-The NYS Living Environment Syllabus forms the foundation of the course however Honors curriculum covers concepts in greater depth and detail.
-The course involves advanced readings in order to strengthen reading and comprehension across the curriculum and to better prepare students for future AP courses and the SAT exam.
+NCAA approved course course involves advanced readings in order to strengthen reading and comprehension across the curriculum and to better prepare students for future AP courses and the SAT exam.
 Areas of concentration include: research skills, scientific inquiry, biochemical aspects of modern biology, cells, genetics, evolution, ecology, human anatomy and physiology.
 This class will prepare students for the NYS Regents exam which will be taken in June at the conclusion of the school year.
 A 1200-minute laboratory requirement, in addition to class time, is State mandated and is an integral part of this course.
 Lab reports must be completed and submitted before students take the Regents exam.
 NCAA approved course